-SEC.
+Sec.
 4.03 UNDERSTANDING OF THE PROJECT

-Offerors must provide comprehensive narrative statements that illustrate their understanding of the requirements of the project and the project schedule.
+Offerors must provide comprehensive narrative statements that illustrate their understanding of the goals and the tasks of the project that must be accomplished.

-SEC.
+Sec.
 4.04 METHODOLOGY USED FOR THE PROJECT

-Offerors must provide comprehensive narrative statements that set out the methodology they intend to employ and illustrate how the methodology will serve to accomplish the work and meet the state's project schedule.
+Offerors must provide comprehensive narrative statements that set out the methodology they intend to employ for the project, including program practices, supports, and strategies that will enable the offeror to meet the program outcomes of this RFP.